 “Due process is not merely an old and dusty procedural obligation,” wrote U.S. District Judge, Rosemary Collyer, in her ruling partially denying the Government’s motion to dismiss the case.
-“Instead, it is a living, breathing concept that protects US persons from over-reaching government action even, perhaps, on an occasion of war.”
+“Instead, it is a living, breathing concept that protects US persons from overreaching government action even, perhaps, on an occasion of war.”

-Bilal is a American journalist, who has been reporting on the conflict in Syria since it began.
-In 2016, he narrowly escaped being killed on five separate occasions, including two strikes on cars he was traveling in and a further two strikes on the headquarters of his news agency, On The Ground News, while he was present.
+Bilal is an American journalist, who has been reporting on the conflict in Syria since it began.
+In 2016, he narrowly escaped being killed on five separate occasions, including two strikes on cars he was travelling in and a further two strikes on the headquarters of his news agency, On The Ground News, while he was present.
 He believes the US Government has mistakenly identified him as a terrorist, for interviewing rebel fighters and other groups in Syria – a vital part of his journalistic work.

 Under the Presidential Policy Guidance, issued in 2013 under President Obama, only people who pose a “continuing, imminent threat to U.S. persons” may be targeted outside conventional war zones – a definition that clearly excludes Bilal.
 Today’s ruling is a major victory, which recognizes that the courts have a role to play where due process rights are at stake, even where those claims challenge military decisions.